Meghan and Harry’s interview indicates racism of royal family lingers

 Later, Meghan was criticized by the Daily Mail while pregnant.
 “Why can’t Meghan Markle keep her hands off her bump?” questioned an anonymous Mail on Sunday reporter alongside a compilation of six photographs that studied the expectant mother’s different “holds” and interviewed experts to find out why she kept touching her stomach in public.

-The headline propelled some on social media — and BuzzFeed News — to begin pointing out differences in the British coverage of Meghan and Kate, Duchess of Cambridge, who is married to Harry’s brother, Prince William.
+The headline propelled some on social media — and BuzzFeed News — to begin pointing out differences in the British coverage of Meghan and Catherine, Duchess of Cambridge, who is married to Harry’s brother, Prince William.
 “Not long to go!
 Kate cradles baby bump,” the Daily Mail wrote, adding that the duchess was “bumping along nicely.”
 (Kate, it’s worth noting, has also been a target of the tabloids, at one point branded “Waity Katie” for dating a prince who took his time to propose.)

 But when Winfrey asked about the treatment of other royals by the media, Meghan said that while other members had been treated rudely, they had not experienced racism, adding that her treatment had been different because of her biracial and American heritage.